-Street trading in the Borough of Rossendale requires a consent from the Council.
+Street trading in Rossendale requires consent from us.
 The Law provides that any person who trades in a "consent Street" without having obtained the consent of the Council shall be guilty of an offence.

 The Local Government (Miscellaneous Provisions) Act 1982, defines street trading, as the selling or offering for sale any article (including a living thing) in a "street".
-Anyone wishing to trade in a street within the Borough will be affected, with the following exceptions;
+Anyone wishing to trade in a street within the Borough will need consent, with the following exceptions;

 - A trader as part of an authorised market or fair.

 - A person trading in association with an adjoining shop premises.

 - Trading in a trunk road picnic area provided under Section 112 of the Highways Act 1980.

 - Trading as a news vendor, where the only articles sold or offered for sale are newspapers and periodicals.

 Street trading is only allowed on certain streets between the hours of 9am to 10pm Monday to Sunday inclusive and is subject to conditions.
 With the exception of the named prohibited streets (where trading isn’t allowed), street trading in any part of Rossendale will require a street trading consent.

 In relation to noise from ice cream van chimes etc., it is an offence to sound your chimes before 12 noon or after 7.00 p.m.
 It is also an offence to sound your chimes in such a way as to give reasonable cause for annoyance.